devadisaikiran/Retail-Shelf-Detector/README.md

       - key: PYTHON_VERSION
         value: 3.10
 ```
-The app may crash several times as I am using the Render free plan.
+The app may crash several times as I am using the (Render free plan).
 Please try again after 30 seconds if the problem arise.
 ---

 ## 📄 License